 - Option C: A applied project in which students, working with a department faculty member, draw on existing coursework to produce an original portfolio of career-relevant professional products.
 Applied projects could include (but are not limited to) policy proposals, grant proposals, and/or social media campaigns.

 The accelerated BA/MA program allows students to get a head start on the MA degree while completing their BA or BS in Political Science.
-Students apply to the graduate program in the second semester of their junior year.
+Students apply to the graduate program when they have 60-80 hours.
 In their senior year, they can take nine credit hours of graduate coursework.
 Those credits apply both to the BA/BS in Political Science and to the MA degree, and they are charged at the undergraduate tuition rate.
 This option allows students to finish the MA degree in three semesters after finishing their BA/BS in Political Science.

 Joint J.D./M.A.
 Program